TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 13/Acts 13.4.md

 ---

-So they, being sent forth by the Holy Spirit, went down to Seleucia; and from thence they sailed to Cyprus.
+So, being sent out by the Holy Spirit, they went down to Seleucia.
+From there they sailed to Cyprus.